Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 Best Practices

-2. Add both A and AAAA records - Support both IPv4 and IPv6 for better connectivity
+2. Add both A and AAAA records - Support both IPv4 and IPv6 for better connectivity.
+See AAAA records.

-3. Consider redundancy - Use multiple A records for high-availability setups
+3. Consider redundancy - Use multiple A records for high-availability setups, and explore multi-provider DNS for additional resilience.

-4. Apex domain records - Use @ or leave name empty for the root domain
+4. Apex domain records - Use @ or leave name empty for the root domain.
+If you need to point the apex to another hostname, consider an ALIAS record since CNAMEs cannot be used at the apex.

 • AAAA - IPv6 equivalent of A records